Magic Johnson Enterprises: Investments

+In June 2015, the company announced it had acquired a controlling interest in EquiTrust Life Insurance Co.

+Sports teams

+Co-ownership of the LA Dodgers was purchased by Magic Johnson Enterprises in 2012 for a reported $2 billion.

+In 2014, Johnson led the purchase of WNBA team, Los Angeles Sparks with Guggenheim Partners.
+The same year, he became part owner of MLS team, Los Angeles FC.

+In 2023, Magic Johnson Enterprises, along with a group of others, purchased the Washington DC–based NFL team Washington Commanders for $6.05 billion.

+In September 2024, Johnson invested in Washington DC–based National Women's Soccer League (NWSL) club, Washington Spirit.

+Canyon-Johnson Urban Fund

 Johnson's urban investments were formed in 2001 as the Canyon-Johnson Urban Fund, an alliance with Canyon Capital.
 The alliance has financed 31 real estate developments in 13 states and the District Of Columbia.
 The first Canyon-Johnson Urban Fund struggled for two years to raise $300 million to invest in urban neighborhoods.
 A subsequent fund raised $600 million while the third and biggest investment fund was started in April 2008 and drew $1 billion from pension funds and other investors.
 The Canyon-Johnson fund was involved in the $100-million purchase of the 32-story former Transamerica Center complex in downtown Los Angeles that subsequently was renovated and sold for $205 million.
 The fund also had a stake in Sunset+Vine in Hollywood, which was built for $125 million and sold for $160 million.